ajiabs/Narrasys_test/README.md

 You should be working out of the master branch when generating new builds.
 Be sure that you have merged in any feature branches and that master is current.

+### Version.txt

+Update the app/version.txt file to reflect whatever version we are going to build.
+Grunt will copy this file to /dist along with the generated build.
+The file is only for convenience, to make it easy to check which version of the player is currently deployed like this: `http://example.com/version.txt`

 ### Build to /dist

 Before building you should be sure to run `grunt jshint` and `grunt test` to make sure linting and unit tests are passing.